Doctoral Program

 Field Exam Decision

-- Immediately after the exam, the examiners will meet for approximately 15 minutes to discuss the student’s performance and make one of the following decisions:
+- Immediately after the exam, the examiners will meet for approximately 15 minutes to discuss the student’s performance and make one of the following recommendations:

 - Pass